vectorgrp/XCPlite/examples/esp32_freertos_demo/README.md

 Notes on CANape:
 - To enable the CANape internal ELF/DWARF reader and address updater, select the Map file reader: 'C# version with extended C++ support'.
 - CANape will read the IP address of the XCP server from the generated A2L file.
 The xcpclient A2L generator writes the ip address given on its command line or otherwise defaults to 127.0.0.1.
-- CANape does not support address update for local variables on stack.
-Don't use local variables when using the build-in address updater!.
+- Note that CANape does not support address update for local variables on stack and address update of calibration memory segments is not working yet.

 ### What to Measure